joelek/atlas/readme.md

 ## Schema migration

 Atlas performs automatic schema migration when a transaction manager is created with a path where a database already is stored.
-Atlas will ensure that the existing schema is migrated to the schema specified by the stores, links and queries when creating the transaction manager by determining the differences between the two schemas.
+Atlas will ensure that the existing schema is migrated to the schema created from the stores, links and queries specified when creating the transaction manager by determining the differences between the new and existing schemas.

-Please make sure that you understand how Atlas handles schema migration before you use Atlas in production environments.
+Please make sure that you understand how Atlas handles automatic schema migration before you use Atlas in production environments.

 * Atlas removes all existing stores not referenced in the new schema.
 All records of the corresponding stores are removed.
 * Atlas creates new stores for all stores not referenced in the existing schema.
 * Atlas updates all stores referenced both in the new and in the existing schemas.
 All records of the corresponding stores are updated.
 * Atlas removes all existing fields not referenced in the new schema of a given store.
-All records of the corresponding store will have their correponding field values removed.
+All records of the corresponding store will have their correponding values removed.
 * Atlas creates new fields for all fields not referenced in the existing schema of a given store.
-All records of the corresponding store will have their corresponding field values set to a default field value.
+All records of the corresponding store will have their corresponding values set to a default value.
 * Atlas updates all fields referenced both in the new and in the existing schemas of a given store.
-All records of the corresponding store will have their corresponding field values changed to either a default field value or the existing field value.
-The existing field value is always used when the value of the corresponding field is considered compatible with the updated field.
+All records of the corresponding store will have their corresponding values set to either a default value or the existing value.
+The existing value is always used when the value is considered compatible with the new field.
 This is always the case when changing a non-nullable field into a nullable field but not guaranteed to be the case when changing a nullable field into a non-nullable field.
+A default value is always used when the fundamental type of a field changes.

-In addition to this, Atlas will enforce the data-consistency for all links not referenced in the existing schema.
+In addition to this, Atlas will enforce data-consistency for all links not referenced in the existing schema.

 ## Performance